rsbaye/rsbaye/README.md

-You are most welcome to my Github!😊.
+You are most welcome to my Github😊.
 My name is Richmond Silvanus Baye and I am a Quantitative Researcher with interest in transdisciplinary, cross-functional collaboration and developing solutions for real-world, large-scale problems.

 💼🎓 I’m currently a PhD Candidate at the University of Vermont.